 Much of this work has been done for pests and diseases harmful to human health and agriculture.
 For the environment, only a few of the most obvious risks have been identified.

 This deficiency was identified by the 2015 Senate inquiry into environmental biosecurity and the Independent review of the intergovernmental agreement on biosecurity.
-Recommendation 9 of the unanimous report of the Senate inquiry recommended that:
+Recommendation 9 of the unanimous report of the Senate inquiry proposed:

 the Department of the Environment work with the Department of Agriculture to develop and publish a national priority list of pests and diseases not yet established in Australia that are of environmental biosecurity concern.

-The draft report of the review of the intergovernmental agreement on biosecurity said:
+The final report of the review of the intergovernmental agreement on biosecurity said:

-Incursions of exotic organisms harmful to Australia’s environment and community amenity are a regular occurrence and have been the focus of recent incursions and emergency responses, but national environmental pest and disease risks are yet to be systematically identified, prioritised and planned for. (page viii)
+Incursions of exotic organisms harmful to Australia’s environment and social amenity are a regular occurrence and have been the focus of recent emergency responses, but national environmental pest and disease risks are yet to be systematically identified. (page 3)

-The risks and pathways project is an example of the community sector and private philanthropy providing leadership in addressing a major information gap in Australia’s biosecurity system and so prevent significant environmental harm.
+The risks and pathways project is an example of the community and research sectors and private philanthropy providing leadership in addressing a major information gap in Australia’s biosecurity system and so prevent significant environmental harm.